Sardinia Gay Travel

 Restaurants can be more on the expensive side in north Sardinia.
 If you’d like to save some cash, remember that local supermarkets are just as cheap as everywhere in Italy.
 A supermarket is perfect to stock up on beer and snacks.

 Cagliari parking is very difficult.
 You may need to drive around for a little while to find a parking spot.
 The easiest way to avoid wasting time is to enter the parking area right near the port.
 Usually, this lot will have space after everything else fills up.
 Parking very close to restaurants is difficult.

 Remember to look for flights to the correct airport in Sardinia because there are three!

 Drivers in Sardinia can be quite aggressive!
 They are used to navigating the winding roadways of the island.
 If a car comes speeding up behind you, make sure to pull over and let it pass.

-You will absolutely need a car to properly tour Sardinia.
+You will 100% need to rent a car in Sardinia to properly explore the island.
 Keep in mind that most car rentals will be manual cars, so if you are not able to drive a stick-shift, you should try to request an automatic transmission car well in advance.

 If your vehicle doesn’t come with built-in GPS navigation, you should invest in a windshield phone mount to safely view directions.